zora-san/ComputerOrg_AssemblyLang/Week10/Loops_Arrays.md

         fib resb 4      ; reserve 4 bytes for fib variable
 ```

-3. Define the array with length 3 and, type integer, find the largest element in the array.
-Use `gdb` to debug the code and verify that the code is working well and as per the requirement.
+3. Define the array with length 4 and, type integer, find the largest element in the array.
+Use gdb to debug the code and verify that the code is working well and as per the requirement.